Han Mi-nyeo: Appearances

-Han Mi-nyeo appears in Squid Game as Player 212, having been offered to play games for money (later revealed to be a maximum of 45.6 billion won).
-Along with the other 455 players, she learns that it is a life-or-death game, and after the first game, begs to leave, stating that she has a baby that has not yet been named.
-Another player, Cho Sang-woo, cites a clause that would allow them to call for a vote to leave, though once the prize money is revealed, Mi-nyeo votes to stay.
-The vote is narrowly in favor of leaving, but a large majority of players decide to return when given the opportunity, Mi-nyeo included, who ingratiates herself with fellow player Jang Deok-su, a gangster, by helping him pass the second game.
+Han Mi-nyeo appears in Squid Game as Player 212, having been offered to play games for money.
+Along with 455 other players, she learns that it is a life-or-death game, and after the first game, begs to leave, stating that she has a baby that she has not yet named.
+A vote it held, but Mi-nyeo votes to stay after learning the total prize of 45.6 billion won.
+The result narrowly favored leaving, but a large majority of players decide to return when given the opportunity, Mi-nyeo included, who ingratiates herself with fellow player Jang Deok-su, a gangster, by helping him pass the second game.
 They later have sex, during which Mi-nyeo asks for his protection and says she will kill him if he betrays her.

 Before the next game, players are instructed to form a group of 10, which causes Deok-su to leave Mi-nyeo out due to her being a woman.
-She turns to protagonist Seong Gi-hun's group, which includes Sang-woo, due to her being the last player and their only option.
+She turns to protagonist Seong Gi-hun's group due to her being the last player and their only option.
 After surviving the next game, Mi-nyeo tries to ingratiate herself with Gi-hun's group, but is refused due to her attitude and treatment of another player.
-Before the fourth game, players are told to pair up, and due to there being an odd number, she is left out, unable to participate and believed killed by other players.
+Before the fourth game, players are told to pair up; due to there being an odd number, she is left out, unable to participate and believed killed by other players.
 She is later revealed to be left alive and participates in the next game, which involves crossing a bridge of glass where players must guess which is tempered glass and which is regular.
-During this game, Mi-nyeo, seeking revenge, wraps her arms around Deok-su, and forces both of them to fall to their deaths, fulfilling her promise to Deok-su.
+During this game, Mi-nyeo, seeking revenge, grabs Deok-su and forces both of them to fall to their deaths.